Service Learning COVID-19 Guidelines

 • Clear protocols for sanitization, social distancing, and glove wearing (when appropriate) in keeping with clinical practice standards.

-• Agreements with community partners (clinical and non-clinical) about the above expectations and any additional community or project specific considerations.
+• Discuss with community/clinical partners the above expectations and any additional community or project specific considerations.